RedHat-UX/red-hat-design-system/docs/accessibility/design.md

 A change in a page’s content does not always mean that the context has changed.
 Learn more about what constitutes a [change in context](https://www.w3.org/WAI/WCAG21/Understanding/on-focus#dfn-changes-of-context).
 {% endalert %}

 If keyboard focus appears to be trapped in a subsection, instructions for exiting this section via keyboard will need to be available.
-For example, if pressing the tab key does not allow the user to exit an embedded video or learning module on a page, another method (e.g., pressing the escape key or some key combo) must exist, and instructions must be presented to all users.
+For example, if pressing the tab key does not allow the user to exit an embedded video or learning module on a page, another method (e.g., pressing the <kbd>escape</kbd> key or some key combo) must exist, and instructions must be presented to all users.

 ## Typography